Yarr/Yarr/docs/rd53b.md

 We recommend the following tuning routine:

-1. Tune global threshold to 1200e (Overtune by approx 200e)
+1. Tune global threshold to 1200e (overtune by approx 200e)
 2. Tune pixel threshold to 1000e

 ## Active Lanes